+a.
 Fix an investment goal

 Defining your financial goal in terms of objective, budget and tenure can go a long way.
 This can help you decide how much you can set aside for a mutual fund and figure out your risk appetite.
-Investment always work best with a purpose.
+Investment always works best with a purpose.

-Choose the right type
+b.
+Choose the right fund type

 It takes more than reading about different mutual fund types to decide on a suitable mutual fund category.
 Experts normally recommend a balanced or debt fund for first-time investors as it comes with minimal risks while giving you higher returns than, say, FD.

-Shortlist and choose one
+c.
+Shortlist and choose one mutual fund

 With hundreds of mutual fund schemes within each category, you need to select one that has performed well consistently for at least 5 years.
 Don’t forget other factors like fund manager’s credentials, expense ratio, portfolio components and assets under management while at it.